\"Writing.Com

 Ask & Answer

-The following is in response to "What Would Jesus Do?
+The following is in response to "What Would Jesus Do?Open in new Window.

-Being Diane writes: Whew, what a hit to the heart and what a great idea, reading the red lines in the Bible.
+Being Diane Author Icon writes: Whew, what a hit to the heart and what a great idea, reading the red lines in the Bible.
 That’s a great idea.
 I had a friend who grew up in Alaska and she told me how isolated it was and she had such a tough childhood.
 She had Bipolar disease and I sent her gifts and she did the same to me.
 We talked about God and how He got through our childhood because I was reared in the Ghetto of Detroit.
 I went to the same kind of church you went to and so did my friend.
 I still believe Satan invented Koolocks (can’t spell it they call them sknorts now but the same purpose).

 It’s so had for me to meditate but my daughter got me a Fitbit so that it keeps up with my steps.
 I moved to Alabama after I left Detroit so I have plenty of beautiful woods to enjoy while walking.
 I talk to God as me and the dogs enjoy nature.